 Control Objective Control Issue Recommendation Likelihood of Occurrence Impact of Occurrence 5.
 The disaster recovery plan is in place and has been tested.
 All users know and understand their duties in case of a disaster.
 The City has a disaster recovery plan related to their financial system that was drafted in October 2013, and the system was tested in 2014.
 The City also has a disaster recovery plan that encompasses the IT environment.
 Without a comprehensive plan and testing, it is unclear that the City would be able to continue operations in the case of a disaster and that all users know their duties during a disaster Test the disaster recovery plan as planned in late 2016.
 Following the test, conduct training or make revisions to the plan as necessary.
 Review the plan annually and update the plan as needed.
 Low Moderate 6.
 Automated processes are implemented to reduce the risk of manual errors.
 There are additional modules available for the financial system, including bank reconciliation, fixed assets, and grants management.
 However, the City has not implemented these modules.
 Instead, the City is relying on less reliable and more manual processes for managing this information.
 Research if the additional financial system modules could cost effectively increase internal controls and efficiencies for the City.
 Low Low I. Overall Control Environ nment 1.
-The City has a whistleblower program and it is well- publicized.
+The City has a whistleblower program and it is well-publicized.
 There is no whistleblower hotline for employees, vendors, or others to report allegations of misconduct, fraud, waste, or abuse.
-While the City does have a policy in place that forbids retaliation Implement a whistleblower hotline through a third party and make it available to employees, vendors, customers, and the public.
-Moderate Moderate the Nations, approximately 42% of all fraud was Communicate the availability of the hotline on a regular basis, at least annually.
+While the City does have a policy in place that forbids retaliation against whistleblowers, there is currently no Implement a whistleblower hotline through a third party and make it available to employees, vendors, customers, and the public.
+Moderate Moderate mechanism for whistleblowers to report their concerns.
+According to the 2014 ACFE Report to the Nations, approximately 42% of all fraud was uncovered through tips.
+5 Communicate the availability of the hotline on a regular basis, at least annually.
 For employees, the City should identify the types of activities that should be reported.
 Periodically monitor the effectiveness of the hotline, including comparison to benchmarking.

-5 ACFE Report to the Nations on Occupational Fraud and Abuse 2014 Global Fraud Study
+$^{^{5}}$ ACFE Report to the Nations on Occupational Fraud and Abuse 2014 Global Fraud Study